mdeshon82/hello-world/README.md

 Things about me:
 * Hiker
 * IT Nerd
 * Sailor
+* Inspiring Coder

-I Look forward to learning with everyone.
+I Look forward to learning and meeting everyone in class